 An obsolete, or outdated, term for an electric hearing aid: Margaret's grandmother had an old acouophone which the doctor advised her to turn in for a credit towards the purchase of a new and more modern hearing aid.

 , acouophonias (pl)

-A medical procedure that involves hearing percussions or the act of listening to sounds produced within the body; especially, the chest and abdomen, as a means of detecting evidence of physical disorders or pregnancies: Carol's doctor, using a stethoscope, used an acouophonia on her chest and detected a heart murmur.
+A medical procedure that involves hearing percussions or the act of listening to sounds produced within the body, especially the chest and abdomen, as a means of detecting evidence of physical disorders or pregnancies: Carol's doctor, applying a stethoscope, used an acouophonia on her chest and detected a heart murmur.

 , more acrophonetic, most acrophonetic